hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 > <@dockimbel-556597ad15522ed4b3e10020:gitter.im> The current object event system should be replaced in a future iteration by a more flexible observation system, so not part of current work on objects.
 Currently, overloading global context with events could destroy the language general performance if some global words are set by some critical code paths in the runtime (haven't looked, so I'm unsure how much of a minefield it would be).
 Anyway, a user global counter with a big loop could be enough to have catastrophic effects.
 Therefore that would be a quite dangerous place for events generation.

 Thank for the answer, I will wait.
 Will you release other nice surprises too?
-RSC2? Ì†ΩÌ∏á
+RSC2? üòá

 ## 24-Aug-2025